shorebirdtech/website/src/pages/terms/index.md

 the Services.
 You further agree Shorebird has the perpetual license and right to copy, analyze and use any of Your User Data solely in anonymized and aggregated format for Shorebird’s business purposes.
-For the avoidance of doubt, Shorebird will not; (i) reverse engineer, decompile, translate, disassemble, or attempt to discover the source code of any Application or any part thereof; or (ii) distribute the Application or any part thereof to any third party other than solely as part of providing the Services.
+For the avoidance of doubt, Shorebird will not; (i) reverse engineer, de-compile, translate, disassemble, or attempt to discover the source code of any Application or any part thereof; or (ii) distribute the Application or any part thereof to any third party other than solely as part of providing the Services.
 Shorebird does not pre-screen